hiteshchoudhary/apihub/README.md

 ```
 MONGODB_URI=mongodb://host.docker.internal:27017
 ```
 7. For linux systems, uncomment the `extra_host` var in the new `docker-compose.yml` also modify MongoDB config file and change `bindIp: 127.0.0.1` into `bindIp: 0.0.0.0`.
-Depending on how mongoDB is installed, ensure mpngoDB now works with new modified config file.
+Depending on how mongoDB is installed, ensure MongoDB now works with new modified config file.

 8. For windows and MAC,ignore 7
 9. Run the Docker Compose command: